a-langer/nexus-sso/README.md

   * Type your **username** if using SSO login, otherwise type password, then press "Authenticate".
   * Copy "Your NuGet API Key", press "Close" and "Sign out".
   * To validate a token: press "Sign in", type your username and token instead of password.
-  * Also, a pair of username+token can be used for authorization in Maven, Docker, Pip, etc., example for HTTP api:
+  * Also, a pair of username+token can be used for authorization in Maven, Docker, Pip, etc., example for HTTP basic authorization - `Authorization: Basic <login:token in base64>`.

-      ```bash
-      # Authorization header for basic:
-      Basic <login:token in base64>
-      ```

 * **Docker Repository Reverse Proxy** - this [Nginx configuration](./etc/nginx/docker_location.conf) implements a proxy strategy to use Docker registries without additional ports or hostnames (while the [official documentation][11] only suggests two proxy strategies: "Port Mapping" and "Host Mapping").
 To apply the proxy strategy, required pre-configuration of Nexus (see [gistcomment-4188452][18]):
   * After deployment, three Docker registries need to be created: